ResursBank/ResursBank.github.io/_exclude/configuration-service/peek-invoice-sequence.md

 # Peek Invoice Sequence
-Created by Benny, last modified by Thomas Tornevall on 2023-12-27

 # peekInvoiceSequence
 *Returns the next invoice number to be used for automatic generation of invoice numbers.*